danielanteloagra/code-club/README.md

 - Returns a "+-" for one number match in the wrong place, and one exact match (Ex: secret 1234 guess 1526)
 - Returns a "++--" for two number matches in the wrong place, and two exact matches (Ex: secret 1234 guess 1432)
 - Returns a "+" when one number in the guess exists in the secret in both an exact position and in a wrong place (Ex: secret 1124 guess of 5167)
+- Ignores duplicate numbers in guess that have already been matched in exact position
   - Returns a "+" for a secret of 1234 and a guess of 1155
   - Returns a "+" for a secret of 4321 and a guess of 5511
   - Returns a "+-" for a secret of 1231 and a guess of 5511
   - Returns a "+-" for a secret of 1231 and a guess of 1155
+- Returns "++++" when code is guessed
+- Visually
+  - hyphens or hyphens combined with plusses should be in red
+  - 3 or less plusses with no hyphens should be in yellow

 Setup
 -----